 Brevo (formerly Sendinblue) provides email marketing with AI for send-time optimization and audience segmentation.
 The platform analyzes recipient engagement to determine optimal delivery windows for each contact.
 Segmentation tools use machine learning to group contacts by predicted engagement likelihood and conversion probability.

-The platform handles both marketing emails and transactional messages like order confirmations and password resets.
+The platform handles both marketing emails and transactional messages including order confirmations and password resets.
 CRM features include contact management, deal tracking, and task assignments.
-Brevo also offers SMS marketing and chat alongside email campaigns.
+Brevo also offers SMS marketing and chat alongside email campaigns, making it a reasonable option for teams that want multichannel coverage at a lower price point than enterprise alternatives.
+Integrations include Shopify, WordPress, and Zapier for connecting Brevo to existing workflows.

 Send-time optimization based on individual recipient behavior